manavmehraa/FakeNewsChallenge/README.md

 ## FNC1 Revisited: Two-Step Multilayer Perceptron based Stance Detection
 ---
 This repository contains submission for MSCI641 Fake News Challenge Default Project.
-The trained model files an fetures are stored in trained.zip.
-Unzip this to use pretrained model and predict else make a new trained directory and run the main.py file.
+The trained model files an features are stored in **trained.zip**.
+Unzip this to use pretrained model and predict else make a new **trained** directory and run the main.py file.

 #### Predict without training the models